FHU-Bioinformatics/lab-note-tracker/README.md

 #### Backend
 - `DB_URL`: The URL of the database to use.
+- `FRONTEND_URL`: The URL of the frontend application.
+This is to allow it past the CORS middleware.

 #### Frontend
 Environment Variables that are exposed to the client require NEXT_PUBLIC at the beginning.